Tapu-Parida2004/portfolio/README.md

 ### 4. Start the development server:
 npm run dev

-### Once the server is running, you can view the portfolio site by opening your browser and navigating to http://localhost:3000.

 ### Acknowledgements
 Special thanks to Tailwind CSS for providing a utility-first CSS framework that greatly accelerated the styling process.